yelloworangebananaa/biogemma_lora/README.md

 ```text
 Evaluate the following biological claim.
 Identify what is established,
 what is uncertain, and what experiment would best test it:

 [INSERT CLAIM]
 ```

 ## Limitations

-This experiment has several important limitations.

 ### Limited Training Duration

 Training ended after 500 optimizer steps.
-Held-out loss was still decreasing, so the final checkpoint was probably not fully converged.

-However, continued loss reduction does not guarantee continued improvement on external benchmarks.
+Held-out loss was still decreasing, so the final checkpoint had probably not fully converged.
+However, continued loss reduction does not guarantee improved performance on external benchmarks.

 ### Short Sequence Length